dumlutimuralp/antrea-packet-walks/part_b/README.md

 This section explains the packet flow between frontend and backend pods, which are both on the same Kubernetes node, in four different phases.

-# 4. SCENARIO 1 - Phase 1 - Frontend to Service
+# 4. Phase 1 - Frontend to Service

 The flow that will be explained in this section is shown below.